MaskRay/maskray.me/source/_posts/2021-08-08-toolchain-testing.md

 /* { dg-final { scan-assembler "%rsp" } } */
 ```

-The last directive checks that there is a match for `%rsp`, but what is the instruction?
+The final directive checks the presence of `%rsp`, but key details are missing.
+What instruction uses `%rsp`?
 What is the other operand?
-Is the `%rsp` emitted in the right place?
+Is `%rsp` emitted in the correct location?
+Without this context, the directive's usefulness is limited.

 ### Clang driver